List of Laid-Back Camp episodes

 Laid-Back Camp, also known as Yuru Camp, is a Japanese manga series written and illustrated by Afro, which was later adapted into an anime series.
 It follows Rin Shima in her solo camping when she encounters Nadeshiko Kagamihara, whom she later inspires to enjoy camping.

 The series debuted on AT-X, with the first season aired from January 4 to March 22, 2018, and consists of 12 episodes.
 The second season aired from January 7 to April 1, 2021, and consists of 13 episodes.
 The third season aired from April 4 to June 20, 2024, and consists of 12 episodes.
-A fourth season was confirmed to be in production in November 2024.
+The fourth season will be aired in 2027.

 The three seasons are available on Blu-ray and DVD, as well as on streaming services.